swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

     +      cml comment update --target=pr --publish report.md
     ```

     The new `report` job is responsible for reporting the results of the model
     evaluation and comparing it with the main branch.
 This job is triggered only
-when a pull request is opened and commits are made to it.
+    on merge requests.
 The job checks out the
-repository, sets up DVC and CML, creates and publishes the report as a pull
-request or merge request comment.
+    repository, sets up DVC and CML, creates and publishes the report as a merge request comment.

 Take some time to understand the changes made to the file.